 There is no doubt the world today is a far better, fairer, healthier and safer one than it would be without the UN.

 The UN plays a crucial role in defining, promoting and protecting human rights.
 It helps maintain the agreed global standards, identify violations, pursue remedy and encourage improvement.

 It does this through a number of mechanisms, including:

-- The UN Human Rights Council – consisting of 47 member States elected from the General Assembly for three-year terms, the Council is where governments discuss and address the most pressing human rights challenges.
+- The UN Human Rights Council – consisting of 47 member States elected from the General Assembly for three-year terms.
+The Council is where governments and civil society discuss and address the most pressing human rights challenges.
 It also reviews the human rights record of all member States.

-- The Human Rights Committee – a body of human rights experts that also examines the record and practices of member States and considers complaints that people have made against States.
+- The UN human rights treaty bodies – bodies of human rights experts (such as the Human Rights Committee, the Committee on Economic, Social and Cultural Rights, the Committee against Torture, and others) – that also examine the records and practices of member States and consider complaints that people have made against States.

 - Appointed independent experts, known as ‘special rapporteurs’ or ‘special procedures’, to monitor and advocate on specific thematic issues or country situations.